matheus695p/explainability-ml-models/README.md

 ## Overview

-Welcome to the `ml_explainer` project, a powerful tool for generating explainability reports for machine learning models.
+Welcome to the `ml_explainer` project, a tool for generating explainability reports for machine learning models.
 This Kedro project was inspired by the [spaceflights tutorial](https://docs.kedro.org/en/stable/tutorial/spaceflights_tutorial.html) and was generated using `Kedro 0.18.14`.

 ### Project Objective